Field noteLead Capture9 min readMay 17, 2026

 • Store every submission server-side — in a database, CRM, or notification log — so email is never the only copy of the lead.

-That last bullet is the single most important one for a lead-capture system.
+That last bullet is the most important one for a lead-capture system.
 Email is unreliable; the database is your audit log.
 If a legitimate submission ever gets filtered, you should be able to retrieve it from the backend instead of losing the lead.
 Never make email the only place the lead exists — it's worth its own piece, which is exactly why your website should store every lead in a database.

 How to actually test